 Albert Park is a mid-sized suburb in Victoria within the Port Phillip local government area (postcode 3206).
-With a population of 6,044, the suburb has a mature demographic with a median age of 46.
+With a population of 6,044, the suburb has a settled, mature resident base with a median age of 46.
 Households earn a median income of $132K per year, with an average household size of 2.2 people.
+Recent annual estimates show population movement into the broader catchment, with population growth running at +2.0% year-on-year at the LGA level.
+VIC employment has moved +0.9% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+VIC also had 45 Commonwealth-backed major projects under construction, 17 underway, and 27 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, managers, clerical & administrative.
+Employment in the area leans toward professional services and healthcare.
 The top ancestries reported are English, Australian, Irish.

-The median house price in Albert Park is $2.2 million, having dipped slightly 2.7% over the past year.
-Units have a median price of $1.4 million (+38% YoY).
-The current median weekly rent is $570.
-This gives a gross rental yield of approximately 1.3%.
+Albert Park has a median house price of $2.2 million, which has eased back by 2.7% year-on-year.
+Units have a median price of $1.1 million (-19.4% YoY).
+The current median weekly rent is $698.
+This gives a gross rental yield of approximately 1.6%.
 The median monthly mortgage repayment is $3,500.

 Albert Park is served by 3 schools, including 2 primary, 1 secondary.
 The average ICSEA score is 1129, which is well above the national average of 1,000.
 Public transport access includes 2 rail stations, 2 tram stops, 25 bus stops.
 The crime rate in the Port Phillip LGA is higher than average at 13,835 incidents per 100,000 population.

-From an investment perspective, Albert Park offers a gross rental yield of 1.3%, rated as low yield.
+On the investment side, The gross rental yield works out to roughly 1.6%, which reads as low yield.
 Property prices are above the state median ($2.2M/$875K), placing it in the premium segment.
 The price-to-income ratio of 16.9x is considered stretched.
 House prices have moved -2.7% year-on-year.
+Population growth of +2.0% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.